Getting to the Parklands

 Centennial Parklands is very cycling friendly, and we are routinely improving and upgrading our links and cycleways.
 We are a comfortable riding distance from the city, inner west or eastern suburbs of Sydney.

-We have a series of shared pathways and dedicated cycle lanes in Centennial Parklands, as well as bike racks near Centennial Parklands Dining and the children's Learners Cycleway.
+We have a series of shared pathways and dedicated cycle lanes in Centennial Parklands, including the new Oxford St Cycleway that runs alongside Sydney Water reservoirs located within Centennial Park.
+There are also bike racks near Centennial Parklands Dining and the children's Learners Cycleway.

 Find a cycling route for youWe recommend the following websites: